‘Antifa hunter’ gets 3 years for online racist threats

-A Florida man who called himself “the Antifa hunter” as he waged an online campaign to terrorize and harass those who opposed his white supremacist ideology was sentenced on Monday to more than three years in prison.
+A Florida man who called himself “the Antifa hunter” as he waged an online campaign to terrorize and harass those who opposed his white supremacist ideology was sentenced to more than three years in prison Monday.

-Daniel McMahon, 32, of Brandon, Florida, pleaded guilty in Aprilto using social media to threaten a Black activist to deter the man from running for office in Charlottesville, Virginia.
-McMahon also admitted that he threatened to sexually assault the young autistic daughter of a North Carolina woman who protested against white nationalists.
+Daniel McMahon, 32, of Brandon, Florida, pleaded guilty in April to using social media to threaten a Black activist to deter the man from running for office in Charlottesville, Virginia.
+McMahon also admitted that he threatened to sexually assault the young autistic daughter of a woman who protested against white nationalists.

 A federal judge in Virginia sentenced McMahon to three years and five months in prison.
-McMahon declined an opportunity to make a public statement beforehand, but he heard from his victims during the hearing, which was conducted remotely by video conference.
+McMahon declined an opportunity to make a public statement beforehand.

-In a written statement read aloud by a court employee, the North Carolina woman said McMahon methodically “cultivated a culture of fear and chaos” in her community of anti-racist activists.

-“There is seemingly nothing that Daniel McMahon will not do in the name of white supremacy,” she wrote.
+When FBI agents searched the home that McMahon shared with his parents, they seized his computer and several loaded guns from his bedroom.
+On his computer, investigators found folders filled with evidence of his harassment campaigns and tokens of his obsession with racially motivated killings, prosecutors said.

 Most of McMahon’s cyberstalking victims knew him as “Jack Corbin.”
 Under that pseudonym, he posted social media messages intended to deter a Black activist, Don Gathers, from running for a seat on Charlottesville’s city council.
 He called himself “the Antifa hunter,” a reference to anti-fascist, leftist militant activists who confront or resist neo-Nazis and white supremacists at demonstrations.